-DON’T: Presume that because your child is asking about going on hormonal contraception that they’re having or are about to have sex.
+DON’T: Presume that because your teen is asking about going on hormonal contraception that they’re having or are about to have sex.
 Hormonal birth control can also be used to help with severe periods and acne, among other things.

 DON’T: Forget to mention that condoms expire!
 They always need to check the label.

 DO: Start talking about sex, consent, pleasure and safety from about 13 even if your young person isn’t dating or showing an interest in dating anyone (that you know of!).

 DON’T: Always use your teen and their boyfriend/girlfriend/romantic interest as the example when chatting about these topics.
 Talking about peers, friends and other people more abstractly can take the pressure off.

 DON’T : Say ‘So, have you and your boyfriend/girlfriend/NB-friend done “the deed” yet?

 DO: Say ‘So I remember it was around this age that some of my friends became sexually active.
 Are any of your peers starting to get into sexual stuff?

 DO: Talk about how sex should be fun and pleasurable.
 If it isn’t, or especially if it hurts – that’s a sign that the timing/situation/person they’re with may not be right for them right now, or that they need to communicate better and take things slower.